-ABOUT THE DIVISION OF INSTITUTIONAL EQUITY
+DIVISION OF INSTITUTIONAL EQUITY

-Under the direction of Vice President Barber, all of UMBC's civil rights compliance, diversity, equity, inclusion, belonging, and accessibility functions were restructured to fall within the newly created Division of Institutional Equity.
+Under the direction of Vice President Barber, all of UMBC'S civil rights compliance and DEI functions were restructured to fall within the newly created Division of Institutional Equity.
 As a result, the Office of Equity and Civil Rights (ECR) was created to provide expert guidance, support, and best practices for the full scope of civil rights matters.
-The Division also includes the Community and Culture unit focused on diversity, equity, inclusion, and belonging for faculty, staff, and students, social justice, and restorative practices, in addition to the Office of Accessibility and Disability Services.
+The Division will expand to include units focused on diversity, equity, and inclusion for faculty, staff, and students, social justice, and restorative practices.